michaellindahl/hackoberfest-2020/README.md

 # Hackoberfest 2020

 Because the t-shirt is nice and it's white this year.
-To get the tshirt I gotta:
+To get the tshirt:

-- [ ] Merge 4 PRs
+- [x] Merge 4 PRs